gravejester/fzDates/examples/vanilla/README.md

 npm install --save-dev @rollup/rollup-<platform-package>
 ```

-Alternatively, you can remove the explicit `@rollup/*` package from `devDependencies` and reinstall—Rollup’s optional dependencies usually resolve automatically unless the npm bug resurfaces.
+Alternatively, you can remove the explicit `@rollup/*` package from `devDependencies` and reinstall—Rollup’s optional dependencies.